Unit 2 Ferry Wharf

 The idea is this: if you play the game well, an employer knows for a fact that you have the right skills.
 It’s great news for people who can’t write a cover letter to save their lives or completely fall apart in a job interview situation, something that can be a real career killer if you’re a reserved person.

 As Starfighter says:

-"Becoming a top Starfighter player is a direct path to receiving lucrative job offers from the best tech companies in the world, because you'll have proved beyond a shadow of a doubt that you can do the work these companies need done."
+“Becoming a top Starfighter player is a direct path to receiving lucrative job offers from the best tech companies in the world because you’ll have proved beyond a shadow of a doubt that you can do the work these companies need to be done.”

 How come it’s so powerful?
 It lets recruiters search for talented people based on criteria that are a whole lot more relevant and useful than the usual stuff.